 College of Social Sciences and Public Policy

-Chair: Jeff Brown; Professors: Brown, Chapin, Doan, Miles; Associate Professors: Butler, Coutts, Duncan; Assistant Professors: Felkner, Holmes, Jackson; Planner in Residence: Stevens; Professors Emeriti: Cowart, Deyle, RuBino, Thompson
+Chair: Jeff Brown; Professors: Brown, Chapin, Coutts, Doan; Associate Professors: Butler, Duncan; Assistant Professors: Holmes, Jackson, Fang, Kim; Teaching Faculty: Felkner; Planner in Residence: Smith; Professors Emeriti: Cowart, Deyle, Miles, RuBino, Thompson

 The Field of Planning

 The profession of Urban and Regional Planning encompasses all aspects of the development of human settlements, including the use of land, protection of the environment, economic productivity, and the future allocation of physical and social public resources.
-Planning’s initial concern with the form and structure of cities continues, but it has grown to include all aspects of the formulation and implementation of public policy, at all levels of society.
-Today, the field is a diverse one, incorporating the many issues developed over the past decades and expanding to include new areas of concern.
-This has resulted in the establishment of new priorities and the emergence of new policy directions, including environmental sustainability, human service delivery systems, affordable housing, attention to job growth, global competitiveness, and access to health services, as well as more traditional activities such as the provision and financing of roads, infrastructure, and public services; urban design; guiding real estate development; and implementing public transportation systems.
+Planning's initial concern with the form and structure of cities continues, but it has grown to include all aspects of the formulation and implementation of public policy, at all levels of society.
+Today, the field is diverse and interdisciplinary, incorporating many issues developed over the past decades and expanding to include new areas of concern.
+This has resulted in the establishment of new priorities and the emergence of new policy directions, including environmental sustainability, social-ecological resilience, human service delivery systems, affordable housing, attention to job growth, global competitiveness, and access to health services, as well as more traditional activities such as the provision and financing of roads, infrastructure, and public services; urban design; guiding real estate development; and implementing public transportation systems.

 As an institutional and professional activity, planning is now practiced in the public sector at all levels of government and in the private sector through firms that service local governments, development interests, and community groups.
 At each stage in the development of the profession new skills and knowledge have been called for, creating new employment opportunities and an expansion of the backgrounds held by professionals in the field.
 Today, planners have ties to the various social sciences, natural sciences, law, engineering, business, the design professions, and others.
 Consequently, majors from throughout the University have been attracted to the field and have thrived in a discipline that welcomes individuals with backgrounds in science, policy, design, and computer applications.

 What unites persons from these various backgrounds into the professional field of planning is a commitment to making the world a better place through collaboration, consensus building, and enlightened and informed public policy.
-While both the problems and the means for dealing with them may differ, all planners are concerned with systematically studying problems, their likely future levels, and formulating appropriate policies and programs to deal with them.
+While both the problems and the means for dealing with them may differ, all planners are concerned with systematically studying problems and opportunities, assessing probable future directions, and formulating appropriate policies and programs to address them.
 Moreover, unlike many other problem-oriented professions, planning is distinguished by its concern with coordinated policy responses.
-Planners have adopted the broader view that focuses on the interrelationships between problems and the necessary interrelatedness of solutions.
+Planners have adopted a broad view that focuses on the interrelationships between problems and the necessary interrelatedness of solutions.

-Above all, planners are committed to a particular concern: improving the “quality of life” in the places they work.
+Above all, planners are committed to a particular concern: improving the "quality of life" in the places they work.
 This extends to employment, schools, health, housing, community facilities, transportation systems, commercial and business development, parks and green space – everything to do with physical, social, and natural environments.
-While any single professional may focus on a narrower range of issues, the field as a whole focuses on the entire set of issues affecting the livability of our environment.
+While any single professional may focus on a narrower range of issues, the field as a whole focuses on the entire set of issues affecting the livability of the built and natural environment.
 Planners attempt to address these issues in ways that recognize the differing and legitimate concerns of many diverse and partisan interests.
 Accordingly, planning is a demanding and exciting field.
 It is beset by challenges that are created by the difficulties in finding solutions to thorny problems and in obtaining a consensus among diverse interests on policies and programs to address these problems.
 At the same time, it is a rewarding field.
 Planners know that they can and do make significant contributions to the well-being of their cities, states, and nations.